intel/inference-model-manager/helm-deployment/README.md

   variable: Something
 ```
 in parent chart.
+WARNING: Values for dex have to be passed to helm config.
+They are passed using separate yaml file, but if you prefer you can put your values using method given above.
 WARNING: There are test keys and certificates included in this helm deployment (/inferno-platform/helm-deployment/certs), please replace them with secure certificates in case of production deployment.

 In order to overwrite minio credentials edit values.yaml file.